reedws/IT3049C/Material/Assignments/4.Chatting_Application/index.md

     * I noticed some of you were confused about how not every step of the assignment, reflected another passing test.
 The new symbol here `✅ ++` usually indicates that another test should pass at this point.
 * **Don't forget to fill out the self assessment on the README file**.

+> Unlike previous assignments, I didn't get a change to finalize and make sure that there are enough unit tests.
+I left many of them commented out in the code, though.
+Don't worry too much about them.
 ### Emoji Legend
 To aid navigating the instructions, I'll utilize the following emojis.